 Producer of the film, Jhane Myers told Digital Spy about the initial vision for the film and why things were altered during production, stating “originally, when the film was written, the first script I had, across the top it said ‘All dialogue in Comanche’, and I was like, ‘Oh my God, yes’.”

 Myers then confirmed that director Dan Trachtenberg had “originally pitched” the prequel as a Comanche movie to studios.
 However, a merger eventually side-lined the idea.
-For those who do want to enjoy the film how it was originally intended to be experienced, a Comanche dub has been made available to viewers when they watch Prey on Disney+ and Hulu.
+For those who do want to enjoy the film how it was originally intended to be experienced, a Comanche dub has been made available to viewers when they watch Prey on Sweet Jesus, the Leaked First Full Clip from ‘The Batman’ is Intense and Hulu.

 #PreyMovie is one of the most exciting things I've seen from a horror franchise in years.
 Very much a Predator movie, but very much something new.
 Simple, primal, back to basics storytelling that knocks the thematic & emotional resonance out of the park.
 It's EXCELLENT. pic.twitter.com/89nFhD3VpP